All Episodes

 Yeah, you know what's more amazing?

-Again with the oil.
+Again, with the oil.

-And you're gonna lose this poll.
+And you're going to lose this poll.

-I'm not gonna lose your poll.
+I'm not going to lose your poll.

-Is it okay to take your kids?
+This poll is going to say, is it okay to take your friends?

 Wrong.